-In South Carolina, the at-fault driver’s insurance company should compensate you for property damage to your vehicle as well as any personal injury.
+In South Carolina, the at-fault driver’s insurance company should compensate you for property damage to your vehicle as well as any injury you have sustained.
 If the driver who hit you was uninsured, your own insurance company should cover the property damage.
 Under no circumstance should you be responsible for covering the repairs when the wreck was another driver’s fault.

 Property Damage Arbitration Is Designed to Force Insurance Companies To Treat You Fairly

 If the insurance company, be it the at fault driver’s or your own insurance company, is unwilling to fairly compensate you for the property damage, you should notify the civil division of your County Court.
 In South Carolina, the civil division is known as the Court of Common Pleas.
 If you call or visit the Clerk’s office and tell them you are in a dispute with the insurance company over the property damage to your vehicle, the Clerk’s office should help you fill out the necessary paperwork to arbitrate the case.

 In South Carolina, judges and juries do not decide how much money you should be allowed for property damage.
 Rather, it is a three-person panel – comprised of attorneys – that will listen to your arguments, as well as the insurance company’s, then review the documents and make a decision as to the proper amount of compensation you should receive.

 Unlike a personal injury claim, you probably do not need a car accident attorney to represent you in the property damage arbitration.
 Most property damage arbitration in SC is handled directly by the client.
 The arbitration panels are familiar with SC law and also recognize that insurance companies do not get rich by compensating you fairly.
 The panel members that I know are generally sympathetic to the hardships caused by being without a vehicle or having to drive a car that is now of lesser value.